YashKumthekar8/Sequence-Labelling/README.md

 The system is also an extended version where it can be used for multilingual labelling in our case languages introduced are Marathi and Hindi.

+FastText provides embeddings for multilingual languages that can be used as starting state of input processing before LAN.

 Below is the image of architecture of BiLSTM LAN
 ![image](https://github.com/user-attachments/assets/87432005-5923-43e8-921b-f47386664537)